A natural shampoo with a refreshing fragrance enriched with moisturizing coconut milk and wheat germ oil for extra

-A natural shampoo specially formulated for summertime hair when the scalp becomes more oily, but the hair more dry as it is exposed to sun and wind--but we love it all year round!
+A natural shampoo specially formulated for summertime hair when the scalp becomes more oily, but the hair becomes drier as it is exposed to sun and wind--but we love it all year round!
 With a refreshing fragrance that is energizing and uplifting, yet soothing and relaxing.
 Imagine the crisp clean citrus floral scent of a wispy breeze passing through a citrus grove and a field of herbs and flowers.

 - Extra moisturizing wheat germ oil, rich in antioxidants, helps improve circulation

 - Enriched with moisturizing organic coconut milk that condition and strengthen the hair shaft

 - Coconut milk soothes dry scalps and has anti-frizz properties that help with manageablilty

 - We’ve captured the perfect citrus and floral--warm and refreshing summer fragrance

 - Good for all hair types